xpl/useless/README.md

 Client side tools that depend on reflection utility (e.g. test framework / stack traces UI) work only in WebKit-based browsers at the moment.
 Server side tools are built on top of **Node.js** technology.
 The rest of the code base should be cross-browser (at least it attemps to).

+Database-related utility depends on MongoDB (not included in `npm` dependency list, should install manually).
+Anyway, it not works well at the moment...

 [Installing](#installing) | [Building](#building) | [Wiki](https://github.com/xpl/useless/wiki)

 ```bash